Stephen & Jill Bell

 Featuring Bank Job author John Kolvenbach immediately following the 2pm matinee.

 Paul Melendy* (Russell)

 Paul was seen on the Gloucester stage most recently in 2016’s The Last Schwartz (2017 IRNE nomination — Best Actor), and before that 2015’s Sweet and Sad.
 Recent productions include ongoing roles in Shear Madness at the Charles Playhouse, Regular Singing at New Repertory Theatre, and A Confederacy of Dunces with the Huntington Theatre Company with Nick Offerman of Parks and Rec.

 He can be recognized locally on home TV screens as “The Naked Guy” in a popular Bernie and Phyl’s ad as well as various roles in other regional spots.
-Film credits include The Pink Panther Deux, The Makeover, Unfinished Business, and the upcoming Who Do You Think Would Win with Adam Sandler and David Spade.
+Film credits include The Pink Panther Deux, The Makeover, Unfinished Business, and the upcoming Who Do You Think Would Win with David Spade.

 Nael Nacer* (Tracey)